kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 ### Explicit Authentication Messages

-As discussed, AuthKEM upgrades implicit to explicit authentication through the `Finished` message.
+AuthKEM upgrades implicit to explicit authentication through the `Finished` message.
 Note that in the full handshake, AuthKEM achieves explicit authentication only when the server sends the final ``Finished`` message (the client is only implicitly authenticated when they send their ``Finished`` message).